(214) 390-7947 (Overseas Callers)

 Safety and In-country Support

 Your safety is IFRE’s number one priority at all times, and you can have peace of mind knowing we will do everything possible to ensure you have a safe and secure experience volunteering in India.
-We offer pre-trip support, reliable and comprehensive travel insurance, airport pick-up, and availability to guidance and support by an experienced in-country staff that is right there on the ground to help you every step of the way.
+We offer pre-trip support, reliable and comprehensive travel insurance, airport pick-up, and access to guidance and support by an experienced in-country staff that is right there on the ground to help you every step of the way.

 In-Country Support

 As soon as you arrive in India, you will have the support of an experienced team of in-country field staff.
-The team is comprised of mature, educated, socially respected individuals who are dedicated humanitarians highly experienced in working with international volunteers.
+The team is comprised of mature, educated, socially respected individuals who are dedicated humanitarians, highly experienced in working with international volunteers.

 Your main point of contact will be the in-country coordinator.
 They will select your India volunteering project placement, make all the arrangements for your airport transfer, accommodations, and food, give you an orientation which covers culture, safety, and your service work, introduce you to your host family and project staff, and make periodic visits and calls to check up on your progress.
-You can reach out to the coordinator at any time with any questions, issues, or to ask for advice and they will be happy to assist you.
+You can reach out to the coordinator at any time with any questions, issues, or to ask for advice, and they will be happy to assist you.

 If you’d like to learn more about the safety features and field support offered by IFRE, click here.

-To which airport should I arrive?
+At which airport should I arrive?

-Do you organize airport pick-up and drop off?
+Do you organize airport pick-up and drop-off?

 What happens if I miss my flight or arrive late?